Kim Sawyer Egir

 THE OBJECTIVE

-The Objective of this project was to update the College of Business Administration (CBA) at Cal Poly Pomona’s website to incorporate new branding and to enhance user experience.
+Update the College of Business Administration (CBA) at Cal Poly Pomona’s website to incorporate new branding and enhance user experience.

 Methods